Anwar Solangi

 Anwar Solangi (1944–2008) was a Pakistani television and radio performer.
 He was born in Shahdadpur, in Sindh.

 Life

 Solangi became an anchorperson at the Hyderabad radio station during Zulfiqar Ali Bhutto’s government but was later removed from the post by the subsequent Ziaul Haq regime.
 With about 500 plays in both Urdu and Sindhi languages, to his credit, Solangi was twice awarded PTV Awards for best actor and best supporting actor.

-He also acted in the Urdu film Khwahish, He also worked in ten Sindhi-language films.
-Anwar Solangi wrote a book under his name called Wateyoo Veh Gadroo ('Dishes of Poison'), which includes his collection of articles which were published in various newspapers, his poetry, and his essays based on his personal life.
+He also acted in the Urdu film Khwahish, as well as in ten Sindhi-language films.
+Anwar Solangi wrote a book called Wateyoo Veh Gadroo ('Dishes of Poison'), which includes his collection of articles which were published in various newspapers, his poetry, and his essays based on his personal life.

 Anwar Solangi died after a long illness at the Civil Hospital, Karachi on 3 April 2008.
-He was 64, Anwar was buried at the Sakhi Hassan graveyard.
-Anwar Solangi left a wife, two daughters and a son.
+He was 64, Anwar was buried at the Sakhi Hassan Graveyard.
+He was survived by his wife, two daughters and a son.